 I became a solo traveler out of necessity, rather than a choice.
 When I wanted to travel, some of my friends didn’t have money and some of them didn’t have the time.
 So I told myself if I want to travel it will have to be on my own.
 And after that, there was no stopping me.

 I understand you’re afraid to take that one step.
 But aren’t we all a bit scared and confused about starting a solo trip?
 How am I going to do it all alone?
 Is the hotel room I booked safe enough for a solo female traveler?
 What if the locals hate solo travelers?
 What if something goes wrong?
-We all have questions that can’t be answered until we get on the road and experience it.
+We all have questions that can’t be answered until we hit the road and experience it ourselves.
 I’m not saying it’ll be easy at first; mine wasn’t, but it was one hell of a journey.

 You’ll be anxious and unsure about your plan the night before you leave.
 But your fears will vanish away like a mass of dust, like they were never there, like you were born to do this.
 Once you get the hang of it, you’ll realize that solo travel is addictive as hell.
 And the best part is you’ll have stories to tell, you’ll meet people that’ll teach you to value life, live in the moment, and respect the little joys of life.